-Thomas Jefferson Medical College (more recently known as Sidney Kimmel Medical College) is located in Philadelphia and prides itself on educating physicians who will provide integrated community healthcare.
+Sidney Kimmel Medical College (formerly Thomas Jefferson Medical College) is located in Philadelphia and prides itself on educating physicians who will provide integrated community healthcare.
 For example, one of their unique programs focuses on providing physicians for rural areas.
 The new curriculum integrates basic sciences with clinical experience and professional development and is uniquely suited to produce doctors who consider the social and ethical implications of their work in addition to the medical and scientific side.
 The school also has a large focus on altruism and individual development.

-To highlight your unique connection, you should write something that is very focused on details specific to why you would be a good fit for Thomas Jefferson.
+To highlight your unique connection, you should write something that is very focused on details specific to why you would be a good fit for this school.
 Do not write a general essay about yourself or the school, but do the research and investigate specific programs that would be a good fit for you.
-You should also mention if you have special ties to Jefferson or to the area.
+You should also mention if you have special ties there or to the area.
 Do not use this essay to beg or make a plea; the essay should be direct and focused.

-If you use the essay to clarify or add information, you should ensure the essay does not repeat the AMCAS or letters of recommendation, if you have access to them.
+If you use the essay to clarify or add information, you should ensure the essay does not repeat anything in the AMCAS or letters of recommendation.
 This section can be used to provide updates on current employment or plans for the gap year, additional steps you’ve taken to improve your application, additional classes you have completed, new volunteer work you have undertaken or any other new information that was not previously discussed.
 Similarly, the essay should be specific, direct and focused.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***